Emmanuelkimutai/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8)Function that prints n elements of an array of integer 9)functon that copies the string pointed to by src including the terminating null byte to the buffer pointed to by dest
+10) function to convert a string to an integer